Statistical mechanics: Statistical thermodynamics

 The primary goal of statistical thermodynamics (also known as equilibrium statistical mechanics) is to derive the classical thermodynamics of materials in terms of the properties of their constituent particles and the interactions between them.
 In other words, statistical thermodynamics provides a connection between the macroscopic properties of materials in thermodynamic equilibrium, and the microscopic behaviours and motions occurring inside the material.

-Whereas statistical mechanics proper involves dynamics, here the attention is focussed on statistical equilibrium (steady state).
+Whereas statistical mechanics proper involves dynamics, here the attention is focused on statistical equilibrium (steady state).
 Statistical equilibrium does not mean that the particles have stopped moving (mechanical equilibrium), rather, only that the ensemble is not evolving.

 Fundamental postulate

 A sufficient (but not necessary) condition for statistical equilibrium with an isolated system is that the probability distribution is a function only of conserved properties (total energy, total particle numbers, etc.).

 There are many different equilibrium ensembles that can be considered, and only some of them correspond to thermodynamics.
 Additional postulates are necessary to motivate why the ensemble for a given system should have one form or another.